How Long Does It Take To Get Over A Breakup?

 Focusing on yourself can help you avoid activities like looking at your ex’s social media profiles.
 You might also want to implement a “policy” by blocking them on social media so they can’t see your account and you can’t see theirs.

-Many individuals may stay at home and sit in their thoughts and emotions after a breakup.
+Many individuals may stay at home and sit in their thoughts and emotions to deal with a breakup.
 You may want to listen to sad music, watch hours upon hours of TV, or lay in bed all day.
 While spending time experiencing your emotions can be vital, getting out of the house and experiencing life may also be.

-Going to work, spending time with friends, and having new experiences can remind you that life continues, even if your relationship doesn't.
+Going to work, spending time with friends, and having new experiences can remind you that life continues, even if your relationship doesn't, and you should embrace it.
 Dwelling on emotions may lead you to spend more time in the earlier stages of grief rather than moving forward to acceptance.

 You do not have to go through this process alone especially if it involves adjusting to new living arrangements.
 If you're having a hard time getting over your breakup or are otherwise experiencing struggles with mental health, consider reaching out to talk to someone you trust.

 You might choose to talk to a friend, family, or mental health professional.
-Speaking about your thoughts feelings, and living arrangements with someone who can empathize could be cathartic and help lessen the hurt.
+Speaking about your thoughts, feelings, and living arrangements with someone who can empathize could be cathartic and eventually help lessen the hurt.

-During the aftermath of a breakup, speaking to friends and family may feel helpful.
-However, talking with a licensed and experienced therapist may provide objective insights that family and friends often can't.
+During the aftermath of a heartbreak, speaking to friends and family may feel helpful.
+While a licensed and experienced therapist may not be a relationship expert, they may provide objective insights to the experience that family and friends often can't.
+For example, they can help you learn to recognize and process your attachment style, which may be one factor affecting your relationships.

-While the people in your life may have opinions about your ex and your relationship, a therapist may be able to approach the situation neutrally and offer unbiased advice to support you in moving forward.
-Many individuals opt for online therapy, as it provides an available way to talk about a difficult time without leaving home.
+While the people in your life may have opinions about your ex and your relationship and expect you to behave in a certain way, a therapist may be able to approach the situation neutrally and offer unbiased advice to support you in moving forward.
+Many individuals opt to start online therapy, as it provides an available way to talk about a difficult time without having to leave home.

 Suppose you are experiencing symptoms of depression due to a recent breakup.
 In that case, you may be interested to know that recent studies revealed that electronically delivered mindfulness-based cognitive-behavioral therapy (CBT) often treats depression and anxiety symptoms more effectively than face-to-face therapy.
 This type of therapy may involve reframing thought patterns to change emotions and behaviors, alongside mindfulness and relaxation techniques to control your emotions.